 - When you are overweight, you are already exerting more pressure on your joints than what it normally experiences.
 Running typically results in impact forces about 1 ½ times the body weight.
 So, a 250 lb. man is exerting 375 lb. worth of impact force on his knees even with walking.
 If they run, that increases to 2x.
 That’s 500 lb. of impact force on your knees and other weight bearing joints.

-If you add these two factors, you should get a fair idea of what you can expect if you run when you are overweight.
-It’s a shortcut for an injury.
-It’s always better to try and reduce your weight through dietary control.
+If you add these two factors, you should get a fair idea of what you can expect if you run on a treadmill when you are overweight.
+It’s a shortcut for risk of injury.
+It’s always better to lose weight through dietary control first.

-Even a 5 lb. drop in your weight will result in a 10 lb. reduction in impact forces when you run.
+Even a 5 lb. weight loss will result in a 10 lb. reduction in impact forces when you run.
 Losing 25 lb. means that your joints have to bear 50 lb. lesser force on each knee.
 So, drop some pounds before you consider running.

 What Are the Possible Side Effects on Knees Due to Running on Treadmills?